Walter P. JENKINS

 spraying the liquid fuel into fine mist particles to promote

 evaporation.
-Although such systems may be successful at increasing
+Although such systems may be successful at

-molecules to be evenly mixed prior to combustion.
+the reactant molecules to be evenly mixed prior to combustion.

 SUMMARY

-[0006] From the foregoing discussion, it should be apparent that a
+[0006] From the foregoing discussion, it should be apparent that

-method would create mists having small particle sizes.
+and method would create mists having small particle sizes.

-[0007] The present invention has been developed in response to the
+[0007] The present invention has been developed in response to

-present state of the art, and in particular, in response to the
+the present state of the art, and in particular, in response to

-shortcomings in the art.
+above-discussed shortcomings in the art.

 [0008] A method for vaporizing fuel includes providing a fuel